Table of Contents

 A Crude Oil Assay

-How crude oil is classified: API gravity, sulfur content, and the spectrum from light sweet to heavy sour.
+Crude oil classification explained: API gravity, sulfur content, TAN, and the spectrum from light sweet to heavy sour grades.

 3